Bug #2520

 History

-#1 Updated by keoki almost 10 years ago
+#1 Updated by keoki over 10 years ago

 Ok, so I was able to recreate my earlier reported events, but it took several tries to get the original event to happen in a way I could screenshot it.
 The tumbling reentry with the bent nose was difficult to reproduce with the 180 degree bend AND grap the picture, the best I got after several tries was about a 30 degree bend, When I got better than 90 degree bends, I never got the screen capture at the right moment.
 The struts stretch was easier to reproduce, but it was different than the original in that I did not get a complete separation...
 But what I did discover in the 4th attempt was that I can decouple the same decoupler twice, the first time decouples the decoupler, the second time explodes the struts.
 But I did get some good screenshots of clearly "wrong" behavior...